Defense or disguise?

 Art vs reality

-Innumerable paintings and prints remind us of the times that the plague was everywhere.
-But these works of art virtually never show the disease itself, i.e. it’s symptoms.
-Such realism was considered too disgusting where art was supposed to be beautiful, or the view of miserable and dying people would spoil the effect when the purpose of a painting was to glorify the victory over the epidemic.
-Yet the subject had to be recognizable, and to this end a set of visual elements – symbols, gestures, personifications – developed through time, the presence of a few people with a cloth tied to their face being one of them.
+Countless paintings and prints remind us of the times when the plague was everywhere.
+However, these works of art rarely depict the disease itself, i.e. its symptoms.
+Such a level of realism was deemed too repulsive, where art was meant to exude beauty, or the view of miserable and dying people would spoil the effect when the purpose of a painting was to glorify the triumph over the epidemic.
+Nonetheless, the subject needed to be recognizable, and to this end a set of visual elements – symbols, gestures, personifications – developed through time, the presence of a few people with a cloth tied to their face being one of them.
 In general, these people are extras such as carriers or corpse collectors and not the VIPs.

-Contrariwise, the smell that came with the disease was so dreadful that we can assume that there were far more people with cloths, drenched in vinegar or not, tied around their heads, than we see on these works of art, the artist only leaving them out for esthetic reasons.
+On the flip side, the foul smell that came with the disease was so unpleasant that it’s probable that many more people wore cloths, soaked in vinegar or otherwise, wrapped around their heads than what these artworks show, the artist only having left them out for aesthetic considerations.

 Masks for protection